Things to Do in Boston

 Considered one of the best walking cities in America, you will find Boston to be easily accessible and inviting.
 From the Boston Common and Public Gardens to the Charlestown Navy Yard, Newbury Street to the South End, and Fenway Park to the Citi Performing Arts Center, you will find that a car is not a necessary amenity.
 Boston combines European-style architecture with the dynamism and energy of an American-- and international-- center of technology, business, and academia.

-Situated underneath the city is the country's oldest subway system: the "T" (MBTA).
+Situated underneath the city is the "T" (MBTA), which also includes public buses and the commuter rail train.
 Making all points of the city accessible, the T connects all Bostonians to historical and cosmopolitan attractions.

 Life Off Campus

-Brandeis students live in a variety of off-campus settings in Waltham, Cambridge, Watertown, Boston, Somerville, and other suburbs surrounding the campus.
+Brandeis students live in a variety of off-campus settings in Waltham, Cambridge, Watertown, Boston, Somerville, and other nearby suburbs.
 Most Brandeis graduate students live in the neighborhoods and communities surrounding campus.
 Affordable housing and apartments make the Waltham area very attractive to Brandeis students.
 This, along with Waltham's rich cultural history, allows students to experience life off campus just minutes from home.

 An MBTA commuter rail stop abuts our campus, connecting you to the most historic subway and trolley car network in the country.
 This connection provides students with easy access to some of Boston's finest restaurants, cultural centers, neighborhoods, theaters, and museums.